andrewp-CWF/nsfishpass/README.md

 **Output**

-* A new assessed crossings table which contains the assessment data for the watershed
+* A new barrier updates table which contains all barrier updates for the watershed
-* A new crossings table which contains all assessed crossings and modelled crossings
-* Updated barriers table that now includes all assessed and modelled stream crossings
+* Updated barriers table that now includes information from the barrier updates table

 ---
 #### 6 - Mainstems